Fourth Quarter Newsletter

 A Global Perspective

-A core objective for our customized Baron Financial Group investment strategies is global diversification.
-Global diversification means including investments based both domestically in the U.S., as well as internationally in developed and developing countries.
-There are popular benchmark indexes that provide perspectives about performance of global investments.
+A core objective for our customized Baron Financial Group investment strategies is global diversification, meaning strategies can include investments based both in the U.S., as well as internationally in developed and developing or emerging countries.
+There are popular benchmark indexes that provide perspectives about the performance of global investments.

 U.S. Economy

-Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the fourth quarter of 2022) using an approach similar to the BEA.
-On January 10, 2023, the estimate for fourth quarter GDP from the Federal Reserve Bank of Atlanta was positive 4.1%.
-Note that this estimate is updated regularly and is subject to change.
+Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the fourth quarter of 2025) using an approach like the BEA.
+On January 14, 2026, the estimate for fourth quarter GDP from the Federal Reserve Bank of Atlanta suggests growth may not only continue but may accelerate to 5.3%.
+Please note that this estimate updates regularly and is subject to change.
 The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow

-Job growth remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 223,000 jobs for the month of December, and the unemployment rate remained below 4%, at 3.5%.
-BLS indicated job growth was notable in leisure and hospitality, healthcare, construction, and social assistance (full press release can be found at: https://www.bls.gov).
+Jobs are being added to the economy, but the unemployment rate remains above 4.0%.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 50,000 jobs for the month of December, and the unemployment rate increased to 4.4%.
+BLS indicated job growth was notable for food services and drinking places, health care, and social assistance (full press release can be found at: https://www.bls.gov).

 U.S. Stocks